danielebedini/ML_project/README.md

-# ML_project
+# ML project
 Exam project for the university course of Machine Learning.
+Prof. Alessio Micheli.